 All our policies come with a number of extra benefits at no extra charge, including terminal illness cover and accidental death benefit, covering you if you die within 90 days following an accident.
 Please read the Key Features document for more information.

 You can also choose to put any of our policies in trust.
 You decide who'll receive the proceeds of your life insurance policy, and placing the plan in trust removes the need for probate, so your loved ones benefit more quickly.
 Placing a life insurance policy in trust can also help protect against inheritance tax.

 Mortgage life insurance policies have a clear use, to help pay off an outstanding mortgage or loan in the event of your death during the length of the policy.
 Taking out a mortgage protection policy could mean that in the event of your death your family could stay in the family home and not have to worry about paying off the outstanding mortgage.
 You can choose between two types of policies when taking this out:

-This illustrated the amount of cover: Level Term insurance and Decreasing Term insurance would provide over the same period of time.
+This illustrates the amount of cover level term insurance and decreasing term insurance would provide over the same period of time.
 We've based this graph on £100,000 over 25 years.